xamarin/mobcat/samples/cpp_with_xamarin/README.md

 CMAKE is an open-source software tool for managing the build process in a platform (and Operating System) agnostic manner.
 It can support multiple builds from the same source code using a single configuration.
 The tool does not compile anything itself, but rather helps to orchestrate the process and with creating the build environment required for each target.

 **P/Invoke**
-P/Invoke (short for platform invoke) enables .NET code to call unmanaged code.
-This is done by associating the DllImport attribute with a given managed method specifying the library to be loaded into the process memory and optionally the entry point depending upon the calling convention being used.
+P/Invoke (short for platform invoke) is a feature of the CLI that enables .NET code to call unmanaged code.
+This is done by associating the DllImport attribute with a given managed method (that is marked as external), specifying the library to be loaded into the process memory and optionally the entry point depending upon the calling convention being used.
 That is, it will use the name of the managed method to lookup and resolve the function if no explicit entry point is specified.
 The DllImport attribute has other parameters to denote how the underlying method signature is defined and resolved, however this is sufficient background at this time.

 **Marshalling**
 This is the process in which method arguments and return values are transformed into a suitable format so they can be passed between managed and unmanaged memory.
 Where data types have common representations in both managed and unmanaged memory the marshalling service is able to handle the conversion of those types automatically.
 It is possible to specify explicitly how the a given type should be marshalled such as when a type does not have a common or unambiguous representation.
 Marshalling and unmarshalling has been compared to how serialization and deserialization works for example converting a given object into a common string format that can then be used to create a new object from that state.